 Routledge Library Editions: Russell

-Reissuing several works originally published between 1918 and 1985, Routledge Library Editions: Russell offers a selection of scholarship covering the life and theories of Bertrand Russell.
+Reissuing several works originally published between 1918 and 1985, Routledge Library Editions: Russell (8 volume set) offers a selection of scholarship covering the life and theories of Bertrand Russell.
 Russell (1872-1970) is the twentieth century’s most important liberal thinker and probably its greatest philosopher.
 The set includes two biographies, a skit commentary and works looking at areas of Russell's thought and philosophies from ethics to nature of knowledge.

 The Spinozistic Ethics of Bertrand Russell Kenneth Blackwell Bertrand Russell’s Theory of Knowledge Elizabeth Ramsden Eames Bertrand Russell’s America: His Transatlantic Travels and Writings.
 Volume One 1896-1945 Barry Feinberg and Ronald Kasrils Bertrand Russell’s America: His Transatlantic Travels and Writings.
 Volume Two 1945-1970 Barry Feinberg and Ronald Kasrils Bertrand Russell: A Life Herbert Gottschalk The Philosophy of Mr. B*rtr*nd R*ss*ll Edited by Philip E. B. Jourdain Bertrand Russell on Education Joe Park Bertrand Russell: The Passionate Sceptic Alan Wood